Ypsilenna/ypsilenna.github.io/_posts/2025-04-07-overwatch-frogposting.md

 tags: [personal]
 moods: 🐸
 ---
 I loaded DeviantArt, entered my favorites section, clicked on a fanart of Lucio and started clicking on related pictures.
 I might have fallen down the...
-RIBBIT hole 🐸
+RIBBIT hole.